imezx/JPSPlus/README.md

 # JPSPlus

-JPSPlus is a high-performance **2D grid pathfinding** library for Roblox based on **Jump Point Search Plus (JPS+)**.
+JPSPlus is a high-performance **2D grid pathfinding** library for Roblox based on **Jump Point Search Plus (JPS+)** algorithm.
 It preprocesses static maps to enable very fast A* queries by “jumping” between critical nodes while preserving **optimal** paths on uniform-cost grids.

 ## When to use
 Best for: